raceychan/anywise/README.md

 ---

-## Goals
+## Rationale

+1. promote best practices and enterprise architecture in python
-1. isolating bussiness logic from input ports
+2. isolating bussiness logic from input ports, allowing one app for web api, kafka, flink, etc.
-2. let you write less code than other wise
+3. let you write less code than other wise
-3. promote best practices and clean code
-4. runtime-performance

 ## Philosophy